lyteword/chspurgeon-tod/volume-5/psalm-112.md

 **Verse 1.** "Praise ye the LORD."

-1\.Who should be praised?
+1\.
+Who should be praised?
 Not man, self, wealth, etc., but God only.

-2\.Who should praise him?
+2\.
+Who should praise him?
 All men, but specially his people, the blessed ones described in this psalm.

-3\.Why should they do it?
+3\.
+Why should they do it?
 For all the reasons mentioned in succeeding verses.

-4\.How should they do it?
+4\.
+How should they do it?
 Chiefly by leading such a life as is here described.

 **Verse 1** (second clause).

-1\.Fear of the Lord; what it is.
+1\.
+Fear of the Lord; what it is.

-2\.Its connection with the delight mentioned.
+2\.
+Its connection with the delight mentioned.

-3\.The qualities in the commandments which excite delight in God fearing minds.
+3\.
+The qualities in the commandments which excite delight in God fearing minds.

 **Verse 2.** The real might of the holy seed and their true blessedness.